Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/SensorData.md

 Conceptual model
 ------------------------

-The XML representation of Sensor Data used by the IEEE XMPP IoT interfaces is based on a three or four level abstraction:
+The XML representation of Sensor Data used by the Neuro-Foundation IoT interfaces is based on a three or four level abstraction:

 ```uml:Conceptual model
 @startuml